 Food allergies are a reaction of the body's immune system to proteins found in food.
 For some children, eating certain foods causes the body to make an antibody that triggers the allergic reaction.

-According to the US Food & Drug Administration, these foods account for 90% of food-allergic reactions.
+According to the US Food & Drug Administration, these food allergens account for the majority of food-allergic reactions.

 Reactions to allergens vary from person to person and incident to incident.
-In some cases, exposure to an allergen can cause a serious allergic reaction, called anaphylaxis.
+In some cases, exposure to an allergen can cause a serious allergic reaction called anaphylaxis.
 This can happen even if a previous reaction to the same allergen was mild.
-Common symptoms of food allergies in babies are:
+More common symptoms of food allergies in babies are:

 If your baby develops a food allergy, they are not alone.
-Estimates are that 1 in every 13 children in the United States has a food allergy.1 If you suspect that your baby has a food allergy, speak to your baby’s pediatrician.
+Estimates are that 1 in every 13 children in the United States have food allergies.1 If you suspect that your baby has a food allergy, speak to their pediatrician.
+If a serious reaction occurs, take them to the emergency room.

 While rare, breastfed infants can develop food allergies.
 Talk to your baby’s pediatrician if you suspect your infant has food allergies.

-If your child is diagnosed with a food allergy, their doctor will likely suggest a hypoallergenic formula, such as Similac® Alimentum®.
+If your child is diagnosed with a food allergy, their doctor may suggest a hypoallergenic formula, such as Similac® Alimentum®.

 Discuss with your pediatrician whether a hypoallergenic formula may be right for your baby.